cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/_index.md

 ### Linux

-Before you deploy the WARP client to Linux devices, visit the [requirements section](/cloudflare-one/connections/connect-devices/warp/download-warp/) to review the system requirements for Linux and to download the Linux package.
+Before you deploy the WARP client to Linux devices, visit the [Download WARP](/cloudflare-one/connections/connect-devices/warp/download-warp/#linux) page to review system requirements and to download the Linux package.
 If you want to deploy the WARP client manually, refer to the [instructions for manual deployment](/cloudflare-one/connections/connect-devices/warp/deployment/manual-deployment/).

 The WARP Client for Linux allows for an automated install via the presence of an `mdm.xml` file in `/var/lib/cloudflare-warp`.